 Taking the above examples into account, there are a few simple steps you can take to ensure that you always earn the highest interest rate:

-- Shop around.
-Before choosing an account, compare savings accounts to find one that offers a high maximum variable rate.
+Shop around.
+Before choosing an account, compare savings accounts to find one that offers a high rate.
 Remember to investigate account fees, features and accessibility before you make your decision.

-- Choose compound over simple interest.
-While simple interest accounts only allow you to earn interest on your initial deposit, compound interest accounts allow you to earn interest on your interest.
+Choose compound over simple interest.
+Simple interest accounts only allow you to earn interest on your initial deposit, while compound interest accounts allow you to earn interest on your interest.

-Opening a savings account with a variable interest rate can help you take advantage of shifts in the market to earn the highest return on your account.
+Opening a savings account with a high interest rate can help you earn a big return on your balance.
 However, two accounts that advertise the same interest rate can pay very different returns by the time you need your money back.

 To get the most out of your account, shop around for the terms and conditions that will save you the most.